 A “million mile” battery that will lower the cost of EVs to the same as gasoline-powered ones?

 The battery is being co-developed with Chinese battery giant Contemporary Amperex Technology Co.
-Ltd. (CATL) and was designed in part by battery experts recruited by Tesla’s Musk, the report said.
+Ltd. (CATL) and was designed in part by battery experts recruited by Tesla’s Musk, The Verge reported.

 Tesla is already the industry leader when it comes to squeezing range out of lithium-ion batteries in electric cars, and it’s expected to reveal more about the new technology at an upcoming “Battery Day” for investors.